-Ms. Harding, K.C., is a corporate director with over 35 years' experience in legal/regulatory compliance, capital markets, M&A, governance and risk management.
+Ms. Harding, K.C., is a corporate director with over 35 years' experience in legal/regulatory compliance, capital markets, M&A, governance, and risk management.
 Until 2018 she served as the Chief Legal Officer at Canadian Western Bank Financial Group (TSX listed) and was previously a securities/corporate law partner at a national law firm.
-Ms. Harding serves on the boards of Meridian Credit Union (Chair, Risk Committee) and the Alberta Securities Commission (Chair, Human Resources Committee).
+Ms. Harding serves on the boards of Meridian Credit Union and the Alberta Securities Commission (Chair, Human Resources Committee).
 She has previously served on the boards of the Alberta Electric System Operator, The Workers' Compensation Board (Alberta), AC Energy (TSX-V listed), Alberta Ballet and numerous subsidiaries of the CWB Financial Group.
 Ms. Harding was a recipient of both the Canadian General Counsel Award and the Women in Law Leadership Award.
-She holds a Master of Laws with a specialization in Energy and Infrastructure (York University), and a Bachelor of Laws and Bachelor of Education (University of Alberta) in addition to the ICD.D (University of Calgary/Institute of Corporate Directors) and FSA (Sustainability Accounting Standards Boards) designations and is a Fellow of the Canadian Institute of Bankers.
+She holds a Master of Laws with a specialization in Energy and Infrastructure (York University) and a Bachelor of Laws and Bachelor of Education (University of Alberta) in addition to the ICD.D (University of Calgary/Institute of Corporate Directors) and FSA (Sustainability Accounting Standards Boards) designations and is a Fellow of the Canadian Institute of Bankers.
+She also holds the GCB.D (Global Competent Boards) designation.